 And they sent a sandwich in for Watt, so he didn't go hungry.

-But seeing that recognition that time is fleeting was a harbinger of what to expect from Watt.
+But seeing his recognition that time is fleeting was a harbinger of what to expect from Watt.
 On the field, he played like there was no tomorrow, and at the end of games he very often littered the stat sheet in a slew of categories.
-It was common to see the boxscore, and find that Watt had a sack (or two or more), along with a few tackles for loss, some passes defensed, and a forced fumble.
+It was common to see the box score and find Watt with a sack (or two or more), a few tackles for loss, some passes defensed, and a forced fumble.
 He affected the game like nobody else could.

 Off the field, he raised not just millions for the hurricane relief efforts, but millions for his foundation, which helps after-school sports programs for kids around the nation.
 He was a regular at Texas Children's Hospital visiting sick children.
 The Make-a-Wish Foundation had him on speed dial, and he always brought a smile to a child who was very, very ill.
 The list of people he touched for the better is endless, and I'm certainly neglecting to mention quite a few folks he impacted.